 The peak hold feature allows the user to keep track of the peak VU reading.
-A floating mark is pushed up by audio VU peaks and is reset with either a programmed GPI input (see the section on "GPI, GPO and Text Window Setup") or a menu command (see the "Clear Faults" menu).
+A floating mark is pushed up by audio VU peaks and is reset with a menu command (see the "Clear Faults" menu).

 VU with floating PPM: (VU PPM)